team4pro/first_app/README.markdown

     4. With that, the `feature` branch will *not* exist in roy98102, which is good.
 Only the changes on it have been merged into the `master` branch.

-1. The submitter (and others) may then pull in the latest master from roy98102.
+1. You (and others) may then pull in the latest master from roy98102.

 	git remote add upstream git://github.com/roy98102/levi.git
 	git fetch upstream